kazurayam/ashotwrapper/docs/index.md

 Here I will present a JUnit5 test class [`com.kazurayam.ashotwrapper.samples.AShotWrapperDemo`](https://github.com/kazurayam/ashotwrapper/blob/develop/src/test/java/com/kazurayam/ashotwrapper/samples/AShotWrapperDemo.java) to demonstrate how to use the `AShotWrapper` class.

-The test class starts with the package statement, import statements, class declaration and some boilerplate methods; it is as follows:
+The test class starts with the package statement, import statements, class declaration and some common boilerplate methods; it is as follows:

     package com.kazurayam.ashotwrapper.samples;